rusiaaman/XLnet-gen/README.md

 # XLnet-gen
 Generate language using [XLNet](https://github.com/zihangdai/xlnet/).
 This is not an official implementation.
 Samples are included at the end of this README as well as in the `samples` folder.

+Medium article as a summary of this effort: https://medium.com/@amanrusia/xlnet-speaks-comparison-to-gpt-2-ea1a4e9ba39e

 # Usage
 * Step 1: Download and install requirements (change tensorflow to tensorflow-gpu in requirements.txt if needed)
   ```